Nicola Sansone: Bologna

+Lecce

+On 11 September 2023, Serie A club Lecce announced the signing of Sansone.

 International career

 Sansone made his U17 debut in November 2007 along with Bayern teammate Roberto Soriano.
 Both players also called up to 2008 Minsk under-17 International Tournament He scored a goal in the second match, a 3–0 win against Belarus.
 However, he was not called up to 2008 UEFA European Under-17 Football Championship elite round in March.

 He played for the Italy U19 team on 11 March 2009, the second match of the 2009–10 season (for which only players born in or after 1991 were eligible), and he was also called up to the team's next friendly match against Ukraine (class of 1990 team), as Ukraine was preparing for the 2009 UEFA European Under-19 Football Championship finals.
 He scored a goal in the match, which ended in a 2–2 draw.
 He then dropped from the team, as he did not receive a call-up to the U18 team (class of 1991) for a friendly tournament in Slovakia.
 In November 2009, he was recalled to the U19 team for 2010 UEFA European Under-19 Football Championship qualification.
 He replaced captain Jacopo Sala in the first match, then started in the next two matches as a wing forward, partnered with forward Mattia Destro and Nicolao Dumitru against San Marino, ahead of Marco D'Alessandro, who started in the first match.
 In the last match against Republic of Ireland, Sansone was partnered with Destro in a 4–4–2 formation.
 Sansone was then selected in one of the three friendly matches before the 2010 UEFA European Under-19 Football Championship elite qualification, but never received a call-up again, as some of the players had recovered from injury and other players had returned from the U21 team (Fabio Borini and midfielder Soriano, etc.).

 Sansone made his U20 debut in February 2012.
 He also played an unofficial friendly against the Italy under-21 Serie B representative team in December 2011.

-On 31 May 2015 Sansone received his first senior Italy national team call-up from Antonio Conte.
+On 31 May 2015, Sansone received his first senior Italy national team call-up from Antonio Conte.

 On 16 June 2015, Sansone debuted for the Italian senior team after being substituted on for Stephan El Shaarawy in the 68th minute in a 1–0 friendly defeat to Portugal.